 - 17.1.
 Consider the effects of climate change in updating or amending the General Plan, disaster planning, City projects, infrastructure planning, future policies, and City investments.
 (General Plan Action 3-7.1) - 17.2.
 Integrate GHG emissions reduction and climate resilience into all municipal projects, policies, and procedures as applicable.
 (General Plan Action 3-7.28) - 17.3.
 Ensure that implementation of the City's GHG Reduction Strategy considers the needs of and provides benefits to Disadvantaged Communities and Equity Priority Areas and that the program actively and meaningfully engages with residents and stakeholders in these areas. - 17.4.
 Fund and implement the GHG emission reduction actions in the General Plan and GHG Reduction Strategy.
-(General Plan Action 3-7.2) - 17.5.
+(Supported by General Plan Action 3-7.2) - 17.5.
 Continue to regularly monitor and report to the City Council and the community on climate action and GHG Reduction Strategy implementation progress.
 Regular monitoring and reporting should assess the City's progress toward achievement of the GHG reduction targets in the General Plan and Reduction Strategy and identify opportunities to update the Reduction Strategy when needed to ensure achievement of the City's targets. - 17.6.
 Identify City staff with clear responsibilities for implementing the GHG Reduction Strategy, and ensure that staff have adequate authority, funding, time, and other resources and support for implementation. - a.
-Designate a Climate Action Manager to lead implementation of the City's GHG Reduction Strategy and climate policies and actions in the General Plan 2050. - b.
+Designate a Climate Action Manager, or similar position within the city or in coordination with regional partners, to lead implementation of the City's GHG Reduction Strategy and climate policies and actions in the General Plan 2050. - b.
 Designate and support a Climate Action Lead in each City department.
 (General Plan Action 3-7.30) - c.
 Continue to support an Interdepartmental Climate Action Implementation Committee.
 (General Plan Action 3-7.31) - d.
 Direct each City department to create a climate action work plan that demonstrates how the department will implement the climate and sustainability strategies in the General Plan and Reduction Strategy. - 17.7.
 Work with the City's information technology department to implement and maintain a public-facing dashboard to track the City's progress in meeting its climate goals. - 17.8.
 Continue regular inventories of community-wide and municipal GHG emissions, at least every five years, consistent with the GHG Reduction Strategy and this General Plan.
 (Supported by General Plan Action 3-7.3)

 - 17.9.
 Assess the effectiveness of the City's environmentally sensitive preferred purchasing and green fleet conversion programs and update the programs, as needed, to support the City's GHG reduction goals.
 (General Plan Action 3-7.10) - 17.10.
 Enhance efforts to reduce GHG emissions in municipal operations after understanding the scope, effectiveness, and resource commitments of existing GHG reduction initiatives.
 General Plan Action 3-7.26) - 17.11.
-Explore opportunities to divest the City's resources from fossil fuel interests.
+Continue to implement existing clean energy and green practices such as capturing energy from digestion of wastewater solids and implementing energy efficient capital improvement projects such as the 2022 ultraviolent disinfection system upgrade at the Laguna Treatment Plant.
+(General Plan Action 3-7.29) - 17.12.
+Explore opportunities to divest the City's resources from fossil fuel interests. - 17.13.
+Advanced monitoring technology and protocols are emerging in the wastewater sector that promise to provide improved characterization of GHG emissions from specific wastewater processes.
+Santa Rosa Water will investigate utilizing these emerging technologies to better characterize site-specific GHG emissions at the Laguna Treatment Plant to better inform updates to the Municipal GHG inventory in the future.